-From the simplest Tetris to the advance video games, mp3 audio & 3gp to High definition videos, you never get bored at your leisure time.
-It is not all the time you or your employee work when in office, I believe you do have breaks.
+From the simplest Tetris to the advanced video games, mp3 audio & 3gp to High definition videos, you never get bored in your leisure time.
+It is not all the time you or your employee work when in the office, I believe you do have breaks.

 During break time, kill boredom and idleness with your mobile phones which could engage the employee and help them relax their minds.

 There are a wide variety of educational games and simulations that could help your employees even perform better at their jobs.
 Puzzles and crosswords like scrabble aid mental improvement while action and racing games improve your reflexes.

 Some games boost the retentive capacity of the player while some are to simulate real-life events and conditions.

 It is not just a gadget to call, text, entertain or transfer data.
 There are other things you can use your phone to do as a business person.

 These include but not limited to scanning with apps like Cam Scanner, WPS and other image-to-pdf tools which helps you to turn your mobile phone into a portable scanner.